DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/OTHER/FAQ.md

 :--                                                 |:--
 Batch Id % not found for item %                     | Verify if batch correct.
 If 3PL can create new batches, assign document setting to trading partner that allows creating new D365 batches.
 If staging incorrect, edit staging's **Batch number**.
 Invalid inventory dimensions                        | Inventory dimension(s) specified in staging record is invalid.
 Verify and either fix staging record, or update D365.
-Inventory Status % does not exist.                  | Verify and map staging's **Inventory status** to a D365 value in the [Inventory status Id mapping] (../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) assigned to the trading partner.
+Inventory Status % does not exist.                  | Verify and map staging's **Inventory status** to a D365 value in the [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) assigned to the trading partner.
 Item not found: %                                   | Can't find staging's **Item number**.
 Verify which is correct, and either fix staging or D365
 Location % does not exist in warehouse %.           | Verify staging's **Location** and either fix staging or add to D365